 One thing I’ve learned above all else?
 The writing-it-down part is the easy part.
 Actually completing the goals?
-Harder.*blush*
+That’s harder.*blush*

 We had some financial goals of paying off garage debt, saving for a newer used car, and refining our budget that we’ve had some success with:

--Our oldest used car died, we were given another old car that our son totalled a few months later (really just a fender-bender, but this car couldn’t handle it!), but allowed us to save enough for a used 2001 sedan.
+- Our oldest used car died, we were given another old car that our son totaled a few months later (really just a fender-bender, but this car couldn’t handle it!), but allowed us to save enough for a used 2001 sedan.
 We’re just excited to have our first car that was made after 2000!

 Sort of related to financial is the area of food:

-I actually accomplished the goals I had for the blog, mainly because they weren’t all that lofty.*smile* But, oh my, do I have plans for the future!
+I actually accomplished the goals I had for the blog, mainly because they weren’t all that lofty.*smile* But, oh, do I have plans for the future!

 Here was the shocking part for me looking back at the goals we had for house projects in 2010: